Table of Contents

 - Estuaries are very dynamic and productive ecosystems since the river flow, tidal range and sediment distribution is continuously changing in them.

-- In general the phytoplanktons of estuaries are diatoms, dinoflagellates, green algae, blue-green algae.
+- In general, the phytoplankton of estuaries are diatoms, dinoflagellates, green algae, blue-green algae.

-- Estuaries are homes to all kind of terrestrial or land-based plants and animals, such as wood storks, pelicans, coniferous and deciduous trees and butterflies.
+- Estuaries are homes to all king of terrestrial or land-based plants and animals, such as wood storks, pelicans, coniferous and deciduous trees and butterflies.

-- Estuaries are also homes to unique aquatic plants and animals, such as sea turtles, sea lions, sea catfish, saltworts, eelgrass, saltgrasses, cordgrasses, sea grass, sedge, bulrush etc..
+- Estuaries are also home to unique aquatic plants and animals, such as sea turtles, sea lions, sea catfish, saltworts, eelgrass, salt grasses, cordgrasses, seagrass, sedge, bulrush etc.

 - The Country has 14 major, 44 medium and 162 minor rivers drains into the sea through various estuaries.

 - Major estuaries occur in the Bay of Bengal.
 Many estuaries are locations of some of the major seaports.

 - Most of India’s major estuaries occur on the east coast.
 In contrast, the estuaries on the west coast are smaller (in environmental studies, deltas are considered as subsections of estuaries).

 - Two typical examples of estuaries on the west coast are the Mandovi and Zuari estuaries.

 - Modifications of the estuarine catchments result in changes in water flow in various estuaries, either far in excess or much lower than required (E.g. Hooghly, Godavari, Pulicat etc.)

 - Pollution through industries and combined city sewage discharge.

 - Navigation, dredging and shipping (e.g. Hooghly).